Blockstream/docs/liquid/swap_tool.rst

 ----------------------
 The Liquid Swap Tool can generate, check and sign Liquid asset swap data.
 The data it generates during the swap process must be exchanged between the two parties outside of the tool itself.
 The swap data is just plain text and can be copied and pasted into whatever communication method the two parties choose to use.

 In this guide, we'll refer to the person who initiates the swap as the Proposer, and the party on the other side of the swap as the Respondent.
+We'll be swapping some ``L-BTC`` for ``USDt``.

 The Proposer starts the swap by clicking ``Start New Swap``.